Do you know, you can use PowerShell to scan Windows for viruses & malware and remove them? Here’s a detailed guide on how you can do it.

 3. Running a Full Virus Scan

 If you haven’t scanned your computer for a while, it’s best to run a full antivirus scan.
-You can rely on Powershell to run a full Antivirus scan on your PC.
+You can rely on PowerShell to run a full Antivirus scan on your PC.
 The full scan checks every file on your Windows PC; hence, it takes time to complete the full scan.
 To perform a full antivirus scan, execute the command-

 Start-MpScan -ScanType FullScan